 - Sending informational updates about CFB’s work and conducting outreach on topics such as, but not limited to, voter education and civic engagement.

-- Assisting users in registering to vote, checking their voter registration, correcting their voter registration, finding their polling place, finding their political representatives, finding out about candidates running for office in their district, and obtaining a copy of their election ballot.
+- Assisting users in registering to vote, checking their voter registration, correcting their voter registration, finding their political representatives, finding out about candidates running for office in their district, and obtaining a copy of their election ballot.

 - Assisting the CFB with its voter education and campaign finance mandates by tracking the numbers of users of the services and the services used on Contribute.